ch3n9w/dev/README.md

 2. disgard f/F t/T inline search and only use global search enhanced by flash.nvim.
 3. the completion behavior simulate vscode's, which is more intuitive:)

-### Ranger
+### lf

-1. integrate with fzf, you can press `f` to fuzzy search files and directories from pwd, press `F` to fuzzy search files and directories from home directory.
+1. integrate with fzf, you can press `f` to fuzzy search files and directories from pwd
-2. add custom commands so you can copy and paste items across different ranger instances!
-3. all other modes' keybindings are discarded, only normal mode is used for simplicity.

 ## Other